loafyloaf/Restful-APIs-using-zOS-Connect/README.md

 Remove irrelevant values from the response so that your API returns relevant fields only.

 <section class="section context">The API you're creating is designed to pass back information about a requested item in the catalog application.
-However, the service `inquireSingle` contain several fields that aren’t relevant to that request.
+However, the service `inquireSingle` contains several fields that aren’t relevant to that request.

 You can safely remove these fields to make the API response and the API documentation clearer.